Safeguarding and Wellbeing

 If you have any questions or concerns about The Prevent Strategy and what it means for your child, please do not hesitate to contact the school.

 You will find more information about radicalisation in our safeguarding policy, available on our website.
-We also have information about the spiritual, moral, social and cultural development and British values on the school website.
-British values include:
+British values form a key part of our values along with our Christian Values.
+The British values are:

 - The Rule of Law